 Concrete workers can face serious workplace hazards every day.
 Working with concrete requires preparation.
 Although cement must be properly mixed and poured, it is vital for the appropriate shores and forms to be set up before the mixture is added.
 A failure to utilize sufficient shores and forms can place concrete and other construction workers at risk for serious injury.
 Employees may suffer harm when the integrity of a wall is compromised, or a concrete form or mold falls from an elevated work surface and strikes a worker.
 Unfortunately, someone who is hurt in an accident during concrete work may suffer a head or back injury, broken bones, or worse.

 Our NYC construction accident lawyers know that the New York Industrial Code has several regulations that are meant to protect concrete workers and allows concrete workers to sue the contractor and property owner if they violate the Industrial Code and worker gets hurt.
-The Industrial Code require safety measures that must be implemented whenever concrete work is performed anywhere in New York.
+The Industrial Code requires safety measures that must be implemented whenever concrete work is performed anywhere in New York.
 This law states that any forms used to shape concrete while it hardens must be tied together or properly braced to prevent the cement mold from moving or falling on a worker.
 Additionally, the Code requires that any walls built from concrete be sufficiently braced in order to prevent the wall from toppling over due to wind, vibration, and other jarring movements that may occur during the construction process.
 Any form, shore, or bracing that is expected to withstand a load of at least 150 pounds per square foot must be built according to design specifications created by a licensed engineer, and a copy of the design should be maintained at the building site for examination.
 If you suffered personal injuries on a job site in Westchester or New York City because of an unsecured form, call our New York City construction accident lawyers today.

 The New York Industrial Code also requires that any concrete forms, shores, bracing, or other supports be inspected on an ongoing basis by a designated individual.
 Regardless of the stage of completion, any unsafe condition must be fixed as soon as it is discovered.
 In an effort to increase worker safety, the Code states all concrete forms should be removed from the work area after being stripped or discarded.
 The regulations provide that any protruding hazards, such as nails, that are not required for later work must be removed or cut after a mold is stripped to prevent potential injuries to construction workers.